EdurtIO/gcm/docs/collections/_general_docs/test/junit.md

         this.testService.println(message);
     }
 }
 ```

+`@JunitModuleLoader`: It is used to mark scan and load predefined Guice test module

-> Hint: Junitronner class can scan all classes to ensure the validity of user-defined annotation
+> Hint: JunitRunner class can scan all classes to ensure the validity of user-defined annotation
 {: .explainer}